 We love learning about what other travelers do to earn money on the road and live out their desired lifestyle.
-Many people dream about traveling full time, but it’s not always as easy as it sounds!
-The more information we can learn from one another about how to make it happen the more we can all benefit, which is why we started this Working in Asia series.
+Many people dream about traveling full-time, but it’s not always as easy as it sounds!
+The more information we can learn from one another about how to make it happen the more we can all benefit.

-In this interview Akshata shares what it’s like to work as a Divemaster in Goa, India.
-She delves into the nitty gritty including the lifestyle, pay, and where in India she did her Divemaster training.
+In this interview, Akshata shares what it’s like to work as a Divemaster in Goa, India.
+She delves into the nitty-gritty including the lifestyle, what it pays to work at a diving center, and where in India she did her PADI Divemaster course training.
 We hope you enjoy reading and learn something new! 😀

 Tell us a bit about your background, where are you from, where have you lived, and what are your interests?